smallwat3r/homelab/README.md

 The NAS `stuff` share is mounted on ha over SMB and shows in HA's Media browser as NAS.
 The Media browser only lists images, audio and video, use File Browser for everything else.
-Its admin login starts as admin/admin, change it in Settings > User management right after provisioning, it has write access to the whole share.

 ## Taildrop